Lukobet/Darey.io_pbl/project27.md

 ```
 kubectl apply -k overlays/dev
 ```
 Notice that the the apply flag here is -k rather than the -f we have been using all along.
 This is because kubectl has been made aware of Kustomize.
-You can use kustomize cli directly, but since you are already familiar with kubectl, it just makes sensee to use the kustomize flag that comes bundled with kubectl.
+You can use kustomize cli directly, but since you are already familiar with kubectl, it just makes sense to use the kustomize flag that comes bundled with kubectl.

 Output will look like this;
 ***